The Complete Guide to Lakshadweep: India's Last Untouched Paradise

 Safety

 Extremely safe.
 Level 1 rating.
-Crime is practically nonexistent — it's a tiny, controlled-access territory.
+Crime is practically nonexistent in this tiny, controlled-access territory.
 The coral protection rules, however, are strictly enforced.
 Don't touch, stand on, or break coral.
 Don't collect shells or sand.
 Use reef-safe sunscreen only.
 Violations carry fines and bans.

 Essential Phrases

-The locals speak Malayalam and Jeseri (Dweep Bhasha).
-English is limited.
-Learn a few Malayalam basics:
+Locals speak Malayalam and Jeseri (Dweep Bhasha), and English is limited.
+A few Malayalam basics go a long way:

 Namaskaram (hello)